skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/02_guiding-principles-of-an-agile-procurement.md

 An agile procurement strategy recognizes that:

--   The team’s understanding of the product will develop as the product
-    > is being built, and
+-   The team’s understanding of the product will develop as the product is being built, and

--   This growing understanding can inform the requirements for the
-    > current and subsequent modular contracts.
+-   This growing understanding can inform the requirements for the current and subsequent modular contracts.

 Therefore, the procurement team doesn’t attempt to have all of the technical requirements defined up front.
-An agile procurement strategy relies on the team having a greater understanding of the product as the product is being built, and that new knowledge can be turned into contractual requirements for a modular contract.
+An agile procurement strategy relies on the team having a greater understanding of the product as the product is being built; that new knowledge can be turned into contractual requirements for a modular contract.

 ### Modular contracting